gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.6.7 / 05.10.2017 =
  * Added new option for searching table contents through standard WordPress search
- * Fixed bug with table when enabled Automatic column hiding option
+ * Fixed bug with the table when enabled Automatic column hiding option
  * Added new "Table rows saved per request" option
- * Fixed view of Settings tab
+ * Fixed view of the Settings tab
  * Minor issues fix

 = 1.6.6 / 20.09.2017 =